jaft24/Pokedex_BackEnd_Project/README.md

 3. The json file for the realm I created ("pokedexapi") should be found in the keycloak, realm folder.
 4. Command to run the docker compose: docker compose up -d
 5. Once that docker container has started run the spring boot application with pokedex bootRun (http://localhost:8081/)
-6. If you have run it sucessfully please find the resources/db/changelog/changelog_master.xml and comment out the changelog include files as they only should be run once to create the tables, load their data, and create their relationships.
+6. If you have run it sucessfully please find the resources/db/changelog/changelog_master.xml and comment out the changelog includeAll code line as the changelogs should only run once to create the tables, load their data, and create their relationships.
 7. KeyCloak is running on http://localhost:8083/, and you should be able to access the pokedexapi realm by utilizing the password and name specified in the "docker-compose.yml" file, and run all the end points on Postman

 # List of sample users created in KeyCloak